denschu/home.pi/README.md

 * Clone the repository and install the dependencies

 	git clone https://github.com/denschu/homepi

 	npm install

-* Create a Firebase Account
+* Publish your configuration to MQTT with the topic "/home/config"

-* Place you device configuration in a configuration file e.g. "firebase-config.json" and upload it to your firebase account.
-See also the example "firebase-config-example.json" for further details.
+See publish-config.sh

 Example configuration: